-In cooperation with the First Coast Metropolitan Planning Organization (MPO) North Florida Transportation Planning Organization (TPO) and Jacksonville Transportation Authority (JTA), the City will give highest priority to the funding of necessary capacity improvements to roadways and transit services that would help to relieve congestion on roadways within the TCEA, which are operating below the adopted LOS standard.
+In cooperation with the North Florida Transportation Planning Organization (TPO) and Jacksonville Transportation Authority (JTA), the City will give highest priority to the funding of necessary capacity improvements to roadways and transit services that would help to relieve congestion on roadways within the TCEA, which are operating below the adopted LOS standard.

-The City shall coordinate with JTA and the First Coast MPO North Florida TPO [through the Congestion Management System (CMS)] to steadily increase the number of riders using JTA bus routes within the City by 2020.
+The City shall coordinate with the Jacksonville Transportation Authority (JTA) and the North Florida TPO [through the Congestion Management System (CMS)] to steadily increase the number of riders using JTA bus routes within the City by 2020.

-The City shall coordinate with JTA to include transit service strategies for enhancing mobility within the TCEA such as continued development of the Skyway or other mass transportation systems.
+The City shall coordinate with JTA to include transit service strategies for enhancing mobility within the TCEA-CBD such as continued development of the Skyway or other mass transportation systems.

-The City, in cooperation with the First Coast MPO North Florida TPO and JTA, shall continue updating the facilities plan to improve transit facilities within the TCEA.
+The City, in cooperation with the North Florida TPO and JTA, shall continue updating the facilities plan to improve transit facilities within the TCEA CBD.

-The City will continue the development use of a Trolley system to serve the Central Business District.
-This system should provides intermodal connections to other systems such as Skyway or other mass transportation systems, buses, bicycling, pedestrians, parking garages, and major attractions.
+The City will continue the use of a Trolley system to serve the Central Business District.
+This system provides intermodal connections to other systems such as Skyway or other mass transportation systems, buses, bicycling, pedestrians, parking garages, and major attractions.

-The City will continue to cooperate with the First Coast MPO North Florida TPO and JTA in planning a high capacity transit system for Duval County.
-This system should be focused to serve the TCEA and provide intermodal connections to other systems such as buses, bicycling, pedestrians, parking garages, and major attractions.
+The City will continue to cooperate with the North Florida TPO and JTA in planning a high capacity transit system for Duval County.
+This system should be focused to serve the TCEA CBD and provide intermodal connections to other systems such as buses, bicycling, pedestrians, parking garages, and major attractions.